Y-Kilic/ai-agents-docker/README.md

 Building the solution automatically removes the previous `worldseed-agent:latest` image and rebuilds it so everything stays up-to-date.

 The build also compiles the Agent.Runtime project in Release mode so the Docker context contains the latest binaries.
+The agent image now installs **Chromium** and **ChromeDriver** so the Selenium-based `web` tool can fetch websites during execution.

 ▶️ Run Orchestrator Locally